Tilford Care and Nursing Home

 The care my dad has received during the two years he has been here has been fantastic.
 The staff are all very polite, caring and friendly.

-My dad was a resident here until we, unfortunately, lost him on the 25/6/19.
+My dad was a resident here until we unfortunately lost him on 25/6/19.
 The staff were absolutely fantastic for the 2 years that he spent here.
 He was treated with dignity and respect from the moment he arrived.
-I could not have asked for a better place for my Dad to spend the last 2 years of his life.
+I could not have asked for a better place for my Dad.

 Agincare’s specialist Alzheimer’s care services can make a real difference to the quality of life …